digital-work-lab/theses/index.md

 - The [guideline for the use of digital tools](docs/digital_tools.html)
 - Note: ethics statements cannot be issued for theses, but students are advised to consult the [ethics](https://www.uni-bamberg.de/gremien/senat-kommissionen/kommissionen/ethikrat/){: target="_blank"} page.

-It is good practice to write the thesis in a Git-versioned repository, to add notes from the meetings to the README.md file, and give your thesis advisor access to the repository.
+It is good practice to write the thesis in a Git-versioned repository, add notes from the meetings to the README.md file, and give your thesis advisor access to the repository.

 {: .info }
 Remember to create **regular backups** of your work, e.g., by creating Git versions and pushing them to a remote repository, and/or copying files to a USB stick.